-OCCUPATIONAL THERAPY- Occupational Therapy services are individually tailored to the clients /Institutions needs.
-Living Without Boundaries provide assessment, recommendations, Intervention planning and support in areas including:
+Living Without Boundaries provides Occupational Therapy services for NDIS, Medicare, TAC funded and private paying clients.
+All services are individually tailored to the clients /Institutions needs and provide assessment, recommendations, intervention planning and support for children, teens and adults in areas including:

 – FCE’s Functional Capacity/ Independence Evaluations

 – Education/ skills based sessions for individuals and small groups

 – Sensory Profiling Assessments

 – Sensory Diet Planning and Development